fullstack-hy2020/fullstack-hy2020.github.io/src/content/6/en/part6b.md

 The status can be converted to a human-readable format by using the [current](https://redux-toolkit.js.org/api/other-exports#current) function from the immer library.

-Update the imports to include the "current" function from the immer library:
+Let's update the imports to include the "current" function from the immer library:

 ```js
 import { createSlice, current } from '@reduxjs/toolkit' // highlight-line
 ```

-Then update the console.log function call:
+Then we update the console.log function call:

 ```js
 console.log(current(state)) // highlight-line